 - Begin attending services at Saint Mark's to become familiar with the Cathedral clergy and the Episcopal Church's liturgy.

 - After you have reviewed the marriage booklet, schedule an initial appointment, please call 206-323-0300, or email firstname.lastname@example.org.

-(Already read the Guidelines?
-Simply fill out the Customary Acknowledgements pages.)
+Once you have read and discussed the contents of the Guildelines document, you will be asked to sign an Acknowledgment Form.
 Thank you for your interest in Saint Mark's Cathedral as a holy place in which to begin your new life together!

 The faith community at Saint Mark’s is honored to offer the hospitality of the cathedral to you in this time of loss and sorrow.
 It is our privilege to assist you in any way we can.
 As Christians, we proclaim that in death, life is changed, not ended, and we hope our ministry will help you to move forward with assurance that the person you love has passed through death into new life in God, and that in your grief, Christ makes himself present in compassion.